Your South Carolina guide

 Charleston has so much to offer and should be part of everyone’s visit to South Carolina.

-50 minutes south of Charleston is Kiawah Island Golf Resort.
-Situated on the edge of the Atlantic Ocean it’s bursting with golf courses, miles of beach, sand dunes and seagrass.
+50 minutes south of Charleston is Kiawah Island Golf Resort, situated on the edge of the Atlantic Ocean, it’s bursting with golf courses, miles of beach, sand dunes and seagrass.
 This idyllic setting coupled with unrivalled customer service makes a stay at Kiawah Island perfect for your next golf vacation.

 If you enjoy an active holiday explore the waterways by kayak, take the kids fishing or discover the abundant wildlife by hiking or biking.